juliekim0918/my-jpfp/README.md

 <img src='https://github.com/FullstackAcademy/jpfp-template-a-flex/blob/main/wireframes.png' />

 #### Seed

-- [ ] Write a sync function which sync's and seeds your database when your application starts
+- [ X ] Write a sync function which sync's and seeds your database when your application starts

 ### Tier 1: All Campuses and Students (20/61)

-- [ ] Display the campuses component when the url matches `/campuses`
+- [ X ] Display the campuses component when the url matches `/campuses`
-- [ ] Display the students component when the url matches `/students`
+- [ X ] Display the students component when the url matches `/students`
-- [ ] Add a links to the navbar that can be used to navigate to the campuses view and the students view
+- [ X ] Add a links to the navbar that can be used to navigate to the campuses view and the students view

 #### Backend Requirements

 - Write a `campuses` model with the following information:
-  - [ ] name - not empty or null
+  - [ X ] name - not empty or null
-  - [ ] imageUrl - string can be null
+  - [ X ] imageUrl - string can be null
-  - [ ] address - not empty or null
+  - [ X ] address - not empty or null
-  - [ ] description - extremely large text
+  - [ X ] description - extremely large text
 - Write a `students` model with the following information:
-  - [ ] firstName - not empty or null
+  - [ X ] firstName - not empty or null
-  - [ ] lastName - not empty or null
+  - [ X ] lastName - not empty or null
-  - [ ] email - not empty or null; must be a valid email
+  - [ X ] email - not empty or null; must be a valid email
-  - [ ] imageUrl - string can be null
+  - [ X ] imageUrl - string can be null
-  - [ ] gpa - decimal between 0.0 and 4.0
+  - [ X ] gpa - decimal between 0.0 and 4.0
-- [ ] Students may be associated with at most one campus.
+- [ X ] Students may be associated with at most one campus.
 Likewise, campuses may be associated with many students

 ### Tier 2: Single Student and Single Campus (12/61)

 - Write a component to display a single campus with the following information:
   - [ ] The campus's name, image, address and description